AceDataCloud/SerpAPI/README.md

 Here, we have set the Request Headers, including:

-- `accept`: the format of the response result you want to receive, filled in as `application/json`, which is in JSON format.
+- `accept`: the format of the response result you want to receive, filled in as `application/json`, which means JSON format.
 - `authorization`: the key to call the API, which can be selected directly after application.

 Additionally, the Request Body is set, including: